Orange County Premises Liability Lawyer

 - Inadequate maintenance: Property owners must maintain their premises in a reasonably safe condition.
 Failure to repair or address issues such as broken handrails, faulty electrical wiring, or structural defects can lead to accidents and potential liability.

 If this type of accident happens to you, get medical attention as quickly as possible.
 Take photos or videos of the area and contact whoever is responsible for the area.
-If they’ll write an incident or accident report, ask for a copy.
-You should get witnesses’ names and contact information and call the Hicks Firm so we can talk about your case and how to protect your rights.
+If they write an incident or accident report, ask for a copy.
+You should get witness names and contact information and call the Hicks Firm so we can talk about your claim and how to protect your rights.

 How Do We Prove a Premises Liability Case?

-Premises liability claims are usually based on the negligence legal theory.
+Premises liability claims are usually based on negligence.
 Property owners and occupiers must maintain the property so it’s reasonably safe for visitors, and they must warn visitors of known dangers on the property.
 How this applies to you depends on your situation.

 The elements of a premises liability/negligence case come down to: